 If the in-flight prayer abstracts were to be any indication of the world religions they represented, the wild generalizations to be made would depict the Catholics, Protestants and Confucians as a pretty skeptical lot, the Muslims as very grateful and trusty souls, and cement the reputation of the Hindus and Buddhists as an overly happy-go-lucky bunch.
 There, here are my 5 cents on the religions of the world!

 The sole presence of the in-flight prayer leaflets on board was mildly disturbing, but apart from the inexcusable delay, the flight was quick and smooth.
 The delay obviously made us miss our already booked and paid for flight to Kuala Lumpur, but the impeccably polite and friendly staff of AirAsia counter in Bali Danpassar airport quickly re-booked us to the next available one.
-The running around the airport in search of said counter did nothing to improve our already cemented impressions of Bali, and even got us thinking that probably Bali did not like us either…
+The running around the airport in search of said counter did nothing to improve our already cemented impressions of Bali, and even got us thinking that just like the proverbial broccoli maybe Bali did not like us either…

 3 hours later we were in Malaysia.